ChandradeepC/FrogAI/README.md

-# FrogAI: The best monitor recommendation system in the world
+# FrogAI: Monitor Recommender

+trained on data from r/monitors and MonitorEnthusaists discord server